Home / Itinerary

 Explore the Vast Gobi Desert and Populus Euphratica Forest in Xinjiang for Its Fascinating Endemics and Specials

 Located in Northwest China, Xinjiang Uygur Autonomous Region is the largest provincial-level administrative region in China with an area of 1.66 million square kilometers and borderlines of 5,600 kilometers.
-The vast territory of Xinjiang features several major mountain ranges, of which the Altai Mountains lie on the north, Kunlun and Altun Mountains set on the south and Tianshan Mountains stretch from west to east in central Xinjiang.
+The vast territory of Xinjiang features several major mountain ranges, of which the Altai Mountains lie to the north, Kunlun and Altun Mountains lie to the south, and Tianshan Mountains stretch from west to east in central Xinjiang.
 Lying between these mountain ranges are two vast basins named Junggar and Tarim.
-Numerous glaciers from the mountains serve as the headwater for most rivers in Xinjiang.
-Far inland, Xinjiang experiences a typical arid temperate continental climate with dry air, plenty of sunshine, and only 150mm annual precipitation.
+Numerous glaciers from the mountains serve as the headwaters for most rivers in Xinjiang.
+Far inland, Xinjiang experiences a typical arid temperate continental climate with dry air, plenty of sunshine, and only 150mm of annual precipitation.

-There are about 430 bird species have been recorded in Xinjiang.
-Unlike the other places in China, Xinjiang owns plenty of bird species of European and Central Asia.
-There are also about 100 bird species and subspecies that mainly distribute in China or endemic to China.
+There are about 430 bird species that have been recorded in Xinjiang.
+Unlike the other places in China, Xinjiang has plenty of bird species from Europe and Central Asia.
+There are also about 100 bird species and subspecies that are mainly distributed in China or endemic to China.
 This itinerary is a classic route that covers the most special and endemic species of Xinjiang.

 Tour Info Sheet